15 Global Climate Change

 • Explain how we know about climates in the geologic past.

-It is critically important for us to be aware of the geologic context of change processes and how these Earth systems interact, first, for us to understand how and why human activities cause present-day change and, secondly, to distinguish between natural processes and human processes in the geologic past’s record.
+It is critically important for us to be aware of the geologic context of climate change processes and how these Earth systems interact, first, for us to understand how and why human activities cause present-day climate change and, secondly, to distinguish between natural processes and human processes in the geologic past’s climate record.

 15.1 Earth’s Temperature